Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 Warhead types:

-The basic version is a thermonuclear warhead with a capacity of 550 kt (,).
+The basic option is a thermonuclear warhead with a power of 550 kt (,).
 The charge was developed by VNIIEF under the leadership of Samvel Kocharyants.
 The warhead is equipped with a set of means to overcome missile defense.

 Warhead mass - 1000 km

-One of the Topol-E ICBM launches from the Kapustin Yar test site at the Sary-Shagan test site, 2013 or earlier (TV footage).
+One of the launches of the Topol-E ICBM from the Kapustin Yar test site at the Sary-Shagan test site, 2013 or earlier (TV footage).

 Design - 5-stage launch vehicle.

-Payload mass to low orbit - 500 kg
+Payload mass for low orbit - 500 kg

 Launch vehicle "Start-1" in the workshop of the Votkinsk Machine-Building Plant (http://www.iz-article.ru/).